 Projects that use the C hook size, like the B hooks, are typically small and delicate.
-These hook sizes are used for projects that require a lot of detailing, like intricate lace designs, or smaller items, like little flowers.
+C/2 hook sizes (2.75mm) are used for projects that require a lot of detailing, like intricate lace designs, or smaller items, like little flowers.
 You'd also choose to make socks and baby items with this combination of yarn and hook.
 Click for more C hook size patterns.

 D Crochet Hook Size Patterns

 D/3 hooks (UK 10, 3.25mm) are still within the range of hook sizes crocheters would use for super fine yarn projects.
 Click for more D crochet hook patterns.

 E/4 (UK 9, 3.5mm) crochet hooks are at the top of the super fine yarn category but also at the bottom of the fine category, depending on how tightly you want to crochet.
 Check out some more E crochet hook patterns!

 Owl Crochet Baby Booties - Baby booties and baby projects are typically worked up in lighter weight yarn and smaller hooks.
 While detail can be added to chunky-weight projects, when working on something so small, smaller yarn/hook size is best.